 Regardless of sport, most college games -- except for the annual December football classic between Army West Point and the US Naval Academy at Annapolis -- are played on campus.

 Yet the allure of playing on a Major League Soccer pitch has proven too tempting to resist, and beginning this series at Talen Energy Stadium, home of Philadelphia Union in 2012.
-This October (date TBD) the Black Knights and Midshipmen will battle once again in Army-Navy Cup VIII, on the banks of the Delaware River.
+On October 11, the Black Knights and Midshipmen will battle once again in Army-Navy Cup VIII, on the banks of the Delaware River.

 For the past five years, Army-Navy Cup has catapulted this event to be among the top three collegiate soccer events in the nation -- twice breaking the 10,000 mark -- and this year looking to get back over that mark.
 It is #1 for attendance in collegiate soccer east of the Mississippi River.